§ 143-64.17B. Guaranteed energy savings contracts.

 (2) The governmental unit finds that the energy savings resulting from the performance of the contract will equal or exceed the total cost of the contract.

-(3) The energy conservation measures to be installed under the contract are for an existing building or utility system.
+(3) The energy conservation measures to be installed under the contract are for an existing building or utility system, or utility consuming device or equipment when the utility cost is paid by the governmental unit.

 (b) Before entering into a guaranteed energy savings contract, the governmental unit shall provide published notice of the time and place or of the meeting at which it proposes to award the contract, the names of the parties to the proposed contract, and the contract's purpose.
 The notice must be published at least 15 days before the date of the proposed award or meeting.